 Paavo Piik, the theatre’s dramaturge and director from 2012 to 2017, has written several plays for the City Theatre (End of the Chain, Million Dollar View).
 Together with Mari-Liis Lill from the Estonian Drama Theatre they created two devised projects, the documentary drama Let the Magpie Take Your Illness that takes a look on depression and mental illness, and From the Second Glance that discusses relations between Estonians and the local Russian minority.
 Paavo Piik was also the curator of Midwinter Night’s Dream festivals 2014 and 2016.

-During the last decade, Tallinn City Theatre has worked with a multitude of talented directors from Estonia and abroad.
+During the first two decades of the 20th Century, Tallinn City Theatre worked with a multitude of talented directors from Estonia and abroad.
 We’ve had the privilege of cooperating twice with the Bulgarian director Mladen Kiselov who put on Edward Albee’s Who’s Afraid of Virginia Woolf? and David Hare’s Amy’s View.
 The Finnish director Antti Mikkola created his modern humorous version of Shakespeare’s Macbeth and Russia’s grand old man Adolf Shapiro tried his hand for the first time with an Estonian play, The Return to Father by Madis Kõiv.
 There have also been plays directed by our own resident actors, for example Anu Lamp with her experimental play Midnight Sun about Estonian theatre history.
 Alo Kõrve made his début with Wesker’s Four Seasons and Priit Pius with Kelly’s The Ritual Slaughter of Gorge Mastromas.
 Our music director Riina Roose has created several productions focusing on music and history (Songs of Estonian Theatre, Songs of Estonian Film and Osnap, dedicated to 100th anniversary of Voldemar Panso).
 We’ve also had the pleasure of working with Māra Ķimele from Latvia, with Pascal Rambert from France, with Uku Uusberg, Madis Kalmet, Priit Pedajas, Hendrik Toompere and Hendrik Toompere Jr, Martti Helde, Alexander Pepelyaev, Sander Pukk, Andrus Kivirähk and many others.